* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Reheating pastrami by steaming

-3. Place the pastrami slices in the steamer.
+2. Place the pastrami slices in the basket.
 You can layer a few on top of each other if you need.

-4. Put the lid on the steamer and steam for 1-2 minutes.
+3. Put the lid on and steam for 1-2 minutes.

-1. Get a saucepan and create an elevated platform by folding a length of tin foil that fits into your pan in an accordion shape.
+Get a saucepan and create an elevated platform by folding a length of foil that fits into your pan into an accordion shape.
+Then cover the bottom of the pan with water and bring it to a simmer.

-While this is essentially the same process as with a wet paper towel in the microwave – and, in my opinion, the two taste very similar in terms of quality – using a steamer removes the danger of overheating the meat and drying it out.
+Results: This is essentially the same process as using a wet paper towel in the microwave and, in my opinion, the results were very similar in terms of quality.
+But using a steamer removes the danger of overheating the meat and drying it out.

 Reheating pastrami in the oven